 Gary Russell of Sage Metering wrote “5 Factors Impacting Thermal Mass Flow Meter Accuracy, Flow Profile, and Conditioning,” which is now being featured on Flow Control Network.

 Flow Conditioning and Profile Fundamentals

-Gary Russell is the Director of Engineering of Sage Metering.
+Gary Russell is the Vice President of Engineering and Operations of Sage Metering.
 Russell has a Masters in Mechanical Engineering and over 25 years’ experience in thermal mass flow meter design and project management, including improving calibration systems, developing flow conditioning strategies, implementing gas correlations, and design improvements.